winterstein/SEAD-fund/pages/books-to-school/press-release.md

 > Participating in the *Books to School* program is simple: Just pack a few English-language children's books in your luggage.
 Our team will deliver the books to local schools in need.

 By participating, tourists will contribute to the local community, leaving a positive and lasting impact from your safari experience.
-This initiative is a unique opportunity to make a difference, one book at a time.
+This initiative is an opportunity to easily make a real difference, one book at a time.

 Think of your favourite childhood book.
 Now imagine the joy of sharing that book with a child who has never had the chance to read it -- a child who might never have read any children's books, only textbooks.
 This is the magic of the *Books to School* program.